 Negligence means a driver fails to use reasonable care or meet their duty to drive safely.
 For example, texting while driving is a form of negligence.
 Accidents can also occur from illegal actions like reckless or drunk driving, which can lead to criminal charges and higher penalties if someone is seriously injured or killed.

 To win a motorcycle accident claim, you must prove who caused the crash.
 This involves gathering physical evidence, digital records, and witness testimony.
-Your attorney can help with this process.
+Your attorney can help with this process and determine the cause of your specific motorcycle collision.

 Even the most experienced and cautious motorcyclists cannot always predict how others might behave on the road, and it is vital for every rider to know the unique safety risks that motorcycles present.
 First and foremost, a motorcycle offers its rider no physical protection in an accident.
 While an enclosed passenger vehicle has airbags, seatbelts, and a vehicle frame designed to absorb impact, a motorcycle has none of these features.